-Our Active Communities campaign encourages more people to get active and involved in policing matters and issues affecting our communities.
+Our Active Communities campaign encourages more people to get active and involved in policing matters and issues affecting communities in Thames Valley.

-From accountants to app designers and translators to forensics support, Thames Valley’s over 500 PSVs are all ages, come from different backgrounds and have wide-ranging skills.
-They volunteer in many diverse roles including as puppy socialisers, role players for training exercises and neighbour dispute mediators.
+Volunteers: From accountants to app designers and translators to forensics support, Thames Valley has over 500 Police Support Volunteers who are all ages, come from different backgrounds and have wide-ranging skills.

-Thames Valley Police has Cadet Units based across the force, with around 250 13 to 18-year-olds on board as Police Cadets who volunteer their time to learn about policing and support their local communities.
+Police Cadets: Thames Valley Police has Cadet Units based across the force, with around 250 13 to 18-year-olds volunteering their time to learn about policing and support their local communities.

 Cadet Leaders: Our Cadet Leaders help inspire and support our young Police Cadets, developing their skills and confidence.
 They assist with weekly meetings as well as supporting activities and events in the local community.